 Course Fees: 350 AUD (Check your currency)

-Live Weekly Tutorials: Mondays at 19:30 AEDT (Check your time-zone)
+Live Weekly Tutorials: Mondays at 19:30 AEST (Check your time-zone)

 These tutorials are recorded if you are unable to participate in real-time.

 Successful management of the poisoned patient involves enacting a specific approach to the patient - from history-taking to patient stabilisation and everything in-between, including how to remove the toxin, how and when to use antidotes and much more!
 This week we will outline a straight-forward approach to the poisoned patient that will shed help ensure your patients stand the BEST chance of surviving!

 Many toxins cause seizures - including may insecticides, compost, and even chocolate!
 This week you will learn a tried and tested evidence-based approach to managing patients with toxicity causing seizures - including when to use things like activated charcoal and antidotes!
 What's more, you will uncover importance of patient monitoring in these critical patients - what to look for, what to monitor, and when to act!

 This week, you will journey through a host of toxins, such as prescription drugs, illicit drugs, household toxins and plant toxins such as lillies and cycads and even things such as essential oils - all of which can cause significant toxicity and death in exposed patients!
 Learn what to do, the best advice to give clients, and how to manage these toxicity patient effectively!

 This week is all about animal toxins and venoms.
 Australia is home to some of the world’s most deadly venomous animals - not the least of which are our wonderful venomous snakes!
 Learn what's new in snake bite management, how to safely administer antivenom and how to manage these exciting cases to achieve a successful outcome!
 We’ll also cover major envenoming snake bites in North America and Asia as well!